An Introduction to Semi-Pelagianism

 be just.
 "If I ought, I can."
 He believed that man has a free will that could choose either good or evil.
 The work of Jesus Christ on the Cross was not essential for man's salvation.
 It

 was helpful, however.
-In this way, Pelagius could be considered a father of the more modern heresy known as Arminianism or Semi-Pelagianism.
+In this way, Pelagius could be considered a father of the more modern error known as Arminianism or Semi-Pelagianism.
+While not heresies, they often tend

 Some tenants of Semi-Pelagianism are: